BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 Yes, you heard that right.
 As I said, they will look exactly how they do in the editor.

 Some other docs such as the templates, nix utils, and module helps are generated from the code via other techniques such as nix-doc

+These other docs are generated into markdown and then pandoc converts them to html.

 ### Templates